sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/miscellaneous.md

 </p>

 - Players that fall off of the map are respawned onto the last piece of stable ground they have touched.
-- Pit respawn locations are updated periodically.
+- Ledge respawn locations are updated periodically while a player is grounded.

 ## Carry Ridibody System

 This system allows certain objects to carry other objects around without the use of friction.
-Allows pairing via external triggers or OnCollisionEnter (pairs on all sides, magnetic feel)
+Pairing can be achieved using triggers on top of moving GameObjects.
+If pairing is done with OnCollisionEnter, the player can be paired to all sides of an object which results in a magnetic feel.

 <p align="center">
 <img src="/assets/images/onion-trail/miscellaneous/carry-rigidbody-1.gif" alt="preview without carry rigidbody system" />